 In accordance with USDE requirements, no later than 60 days after the date of any final probationary decision or initiated action to deny candidacy, withdraw candidacy, withhold accreditation, or withdraw accreditation, CAPTE will publish on its website a brief statement summarizing the reasons for the decision and the official comments, if any, that the program may make with regard to the decision.
 A copy of what we intend to publish is enclosed with the summary of action.
-Acknowledgement that the institution has reviewed the intended public notice must be received by the Accreditation staff no later than 14 calendar days following receipt of the decision along with the official comments from the program or institution in regard to the decision, if any.
-Official comments must be made in writing on institutional letterhead.
+Acknowledgement that the institution has reviewed the intended public notice must be received by the Accreditation staff no later than 14 calendar days following receipt of the decision along with the official comments must be made in writing on institutional letterhead.
 Notices related to final adverse decisions will be removed after one year.